alemart/speedy-vision/README.md

 Runs the provided `pipeline`, outputting a [lightweight clone](#speedymediaclone) of the media containing the result.

 **Note:** while faster to generate, lightweight clones are linked to each other.
-Clone your media if you intend to run two or more pipelines with the same `SpeedyMedia` instance, e.g., write `await media.clone().run(pipeline)`.
+If you intend to run two or more pipelines with the same content, either use a duplicate `SpeedyMedia` or [clone your media](#speedymediaclone).

 ###### Arguments